CSCI4100U/Lab08/README.md

 ## Extending
 To extend this lab, you will need to modify both the DataTable page and the chart page:

-- Modify the lab so that the data source is SQLite.
+- (3 marks) Modify the lab so that the data source is SQLite.
 The database will need to store the title and number of upvotes and downvotes for each post, and modify these values when changed.

-- Add a Floating Action button to the DataTable page to enable users to add new posts.
+- (2 marks) Add a Floating Action button to the DataTable page to enable users to add new posts.
 A new post will have 0 upVotes and 0 downVotes.
 Don't forget to add it to the database as well!

-- Modify the chart page to allow the user to switch between visualizing the data with a horizontal bar chart, a vertical stacked bar chart, or two pie charts (one for upvotes, one for downvotes).
+- (2 marks) Modify the chart page to allow the user to switch between visualizing the data with a horizontal bar chart, a vertical stacked bar chart, or two pie charts (one for upvotes, one for downvotes).

+- (2 marks) Add a URL field to the Post class.
+Then modify the table to use hyperlinks, so that users can tap on a story to open that URL in a web browser.

-- Add an icon to the appBar to allow users to add a large number of new posts by importing a .csv file.
+- (2 marks) Add an icon to the appBar to allow users to add a large number of new posts by importing a .csv file.
 The csv file should have 3 columns (title, numUpVotes, numDownVotes).
 Ensure this data is also added successfully to the database.

-- Add two more features of your choice other than those listed here.
+- (4 marks) Add two more features of your choice other than those listed here.
 Mention these features explicitly in your README.md.

   - As a baseline, these features should be at least as complex as being able to create a comment thread under any post, where the user can write and post comments which can also be voted on, but do not appear in the charts.